A mosaic of geese engaging in different community events against a pink background

 7 Community Event Ideas to Bring People Together

 Now, perhaps more than ever, we want (need) to spend time with others, but everyone seems to be back in their old habit of always being on the go.
 As an event planner, it may seem hard to bring your community, or even just your neighborhood, together.
-We're flying to your side with these 7 fun ideas that are sure to bring people out to your next community gathering.
+We're flying to your side with these seven fun ideas to bring people to your next community gathering.

 Why do we have community events?